open-ch/pingmachine/README.md

                        `----< /output <----'

-Orders and telegraf orders Specification
+Orders and Telegraf Orders Specification
 --------------------
 An order is typically one target IP address that needs to be monitored.
 If an application needs to monitor an IP address, it just writes the corresponding